xudong7/multi-swe-bench/README.md

 We aim to accelerate progress in automated issue resolution and RL, bridging the gap toward AGI.
 Let's join the **Multi-SWE-RL community** to expand datasets, tools, and research collaboration!

 ## 📢 News
+[2025/05/10]📢 Our EnvAgent is coming soon!
+It uses LLMs to automate multilingual environment setup, taking Multi-SWE-RL to the next level.
+Stay tuned!⏰

 [2025/04/15]🔥We released [Multi-SWE-bench mini](https://huggingface.co/datasets/ByteDance-Seed/Multi-SWE-bench_mini)!
 A lightweight version of the full benchmark — 400 instances in total, covering 8 languages, designed to reduce compute cost and make evaluation faster and easier.

 [2025/04/03]🔥We released [Multi-SWE-bench](https://huggingface.co/datasets/ByteDance-Seed/Multi-SWE-bench) and [Multi-SWE-RL](https://huggingface.co/datasets/ByteDance-Seed/Multi-SWE-RL).